Marie-Joseph/rpi-check-overscan/README.md

 A pure shell script and systemd service unit file to ensure overscan is disabled on Raspberry Pis running Debian-based systems.

+# Important Note
+It has come to my attention that the problem this service seeks to resolve has a different intended resolution.
+If one creates a file called `/etc/default/raspi-firmware-custom` on a vanilla Debian 64-bit Raspberry Pi image (and probably others), anything in it is appened to `/boot/firmware/config.txt`.
+As such, this repository is being archived and all development is ceasing.
+The archive now exists primarily as a reference for me in the future.

 ## What
 The contents of this directory are simply:
 * `check-overscan`: a shell script to check if `disable_overscan=1` is in the Raspberry Pi's